ksh168/FlaskBlog/README.md

 * [**Nginx**](https://www.nginx.com/) and [**gunicorn**](https://gunicorn.org/) are used to run the server

-* Website is HTTPS secured using [Let's Encrypt](https://letsencrypt.org/) certificate
+* Website is HTTPS secured

 ### Features: